MA in Christian Education (MACE) Advising

 - 2. How do I meet my 22-hour residency requirement?

 Students should be aware that many Christian Education electives required for various concentrations are only available on the Dallas campus during fall and spring semesters.
 Students in the MACE program should contact the Educational Ministries and Leadership department for more information regarding planned elective offerings.
 Certain concentrations may require a student to commute or live in Dallas for a semester or more.

-Additionally, 22 credit-hours of the MACE degree must be completed in a classroom at the Dallas or Houston campuses.
-See our Tools and Timelines for more information regarding residency.
+Additionally, 22 credit-hours of the MACE degree must be completed in a classroom at the Dallas, Houston, or DC campus.
+See our your residency requirement for more information regarding residency.

 DTS provides several opportunities for students seeking to complete the MACE to earn residency credit:

-Courses are offered in day, evening and weekend formats at our Dallas and Houston campuses.
+Courses are offered in varying formats (day, evening, or weekends) at our Dallas, Houston, and DC locations.
 See the DTS course schedule for current and future course offerings.

 We have created a plan which allows students to satisfy residency and elective requirements for the MACE while spending only two semesters in Dallas: